|

 ouzo).
 Give my regards to Nikos, very nice guy who speaks English and has great taste in music.
 Order the steamed

 mussels, and whatever happens to be fresh.
-Also recommended is their grilled fresh kalamari (photo), boureki (like a cheese pizza rolled into a taco-thingy and deep-fried-yum!), grilled fresh sardines, sardeles pastes, stuffed zuchinni flowers, stuffed grape leaves...
+Also recommended is their grilled fresh kalamari, boureki (like a cheese pizza rolled into a taco-thingy and deep-fried-yum!), grilled fresh sardines, sardeles pastes, stuffed zuchinni flowers, stuffed grape leaves...
 I could go on.
-They also have a little play area for children if they get tired of the beach, which is about 10 steps from the restaurant or was until the strairs got washed away and nobody bothered to replace them.
-Sometimes they have the party after a wedding or baptism here and if you happen to have a table you may be dragged on to the dancefloor.
+They also have a little play area for children if they get tired of the beach, which is about 10 steps from the restaurant.
+Sometimes they have the party after a wedding or baptism here and if you happen to have a table

 |